 The laws of the Commonwealth provide for a statutory debt limit for the City consisting of a debt limit and a double debt limit.
 The debt limit is 5.0 percent of the assessed valuation of taxable property in the City as last equalized by the state Department of Revenue and the double debt limit is 10.0 percent.
-The most recent Equalized Valuation ("EQV") of taxable property in the City approved on January 22, 2019 for use until January 30, 2021 or until a new EQV is established by the state legislature, stands at \$179.79 billion.
-Based on the current EQV, the City's debt limit is \$8.99 billion and its double debt limit equals \$17.98 billion.
+The most recent Equalized Valuation ("EQV") of taxable property in the City approved on January 20, 2021 for use until January 30, 2023 or until a new EQV is established by the state legislature, stands at \$203.89 billion.
+Based on the current EQV, the City's debt limit is \$10.19 billion and its double debt limit equals \$20.34 billion.
 The City may authorize debt up to its debt limit without state approval.
 The City may authorize debt over the debt limit up to the double debt limit with the approval of a state board composed of the State Treasurer and Receiver General, the State Auditor, the Attorney General and the Director of Accounts, or their designees.
-As of March 1, 2020, the City has outstanding debt of \$1.21 billion subject to the debt limit, and authorized but unissued debt subject to the debt limit of \$1.32 billion.
-Based on the City's current debt limit of \$8.99 billion, the City has the capacity to authorize an additional \$6.46 billion of debt as of March 1, 2020.
+As of December 1, 2020, the City' had outstanding debt of \$1.15 billion subject to the debt limit, and authorized but unissued debt subject to the debt limit of \$1.32 billion.
+Based on the City's EQV at that time, the City had capacity to authorize an additional \$6.1 billion of debt.
 There are many categories of general obligation debt exempt from the general debt limit (although authorization of such debt is subject to various specific debt limits, specific dollar limitations or state approval).
 Among others, these exempt categories include temporary loans in anticipation of current and in anticipation of reimbursements or other governmental aid, emergency loans, loans exempted by special laws, certain school bonds, and bonds for housing and urban and industrial development.
 The latter bonds are subject to special debt limits ranging from 5.0% to 10.0% of equalized valuation depending on purpose.
-On March 1, 2020 the City has \$71.0 million in outstanding debt exempt from the general debt limit and \$73.8 million in authorized but unissued debt exempt from the general debt limit.
+On December 1, 2020 the City had \$67 million in outstanding debt exempt from the general debt limit and \$112.1 million in authorized but unissued debt exempt from the general debt limit.